zisismaras/easycomments/README.md

 ##Endpoints
 EC has one endpoint for posting a new comment and one for retrieving a comment list.
 ```
-GET /comments, with a 'post' parameter
+GET /comments, with a 'post' parameter and an optional 'page' parameter if you have pagination enabled.
 ```
 The 'post' parameter simply serves as a namespace to group comments for retrieval, it can be a blog post title, an url or something more sophisticated, it's up to you.